sparors/ussd-docs/source/docs/creating-menus.md

 ### listing

-*listing* append an array of items to the menu
+*listing* method appends an array of items to the menu

 ```php
 $menu->listing(['Buy Airtime', 'Buy Data']);